 But soon enough they returned.
 And soon again began the neighbors’ complaints: small shadows over their backyard fences and disappearances of cats.

 One night in the woods, THE KNIFE was holding Lacy on her shoulders as Lacy coaxed a family of squirrels from a tree into a bag of McDonald’s.
-THE KNIFE carved her name into the bark.
+It was a long job so THE KNIFE carved her name into the bark.

-“Do you hear that?” said Lacy, THE KNIFE having finished K and gotten to N.
+“Do you hear that?” said Lacy, THE KNIFE having finished K, N, I and just beginning F.